netw0rm/atlaskit/packages/ak-layer/docs/USAGE.md

 </Layer>, container);
 ```

-The first child will be the element you are aligning to and the second is the content you want to align.
+The `target` prop is a React element you want to align some content around and the content within Layer is what will be aligned.